 Remember that interviews are a two-way street, and candidates are also taking this chance to find out more about the company.
 As a recruiter, you should always be well prepared and courteous to all candidates.

 Once you have shortlisted your top candidates, you should check their references.
 Many employers miss this recruitment step, but it is essential to double-check the information candidates provide.
 Of course, be sure to inform the candidates and have them agree to these reference checks.
 Hiring the wrong person can be extremely costly; therefore, you should always be as precise as possible in your recruitment process.

-Once all details have been confirmed, you can officially offer the job to the chosen candidate and draw up a contract of employment.
+Once you have confirmed all details, you can officially offer the job to the chosen candidate and draw up a contract of employment.
 There should be a template to follow for the contract where details such as salary, holidays, and working hours are further discussed accordingly.

 The last part of the recruitment process will be onboarding.
-This step is not always done by the HR department, but it should at least be arranged by the HR department because it will be the first point of contact for the new employee.
+This step is not always done by the HR department, but it should at least be arranged by the HR department.
+It will be the first point of contact for the new employee.
 The onboarding process should include a welcome session, shadowing for a period of time, and a follow-up.

 If your recruitment process is not producing positive results and you are unable to find the best candidates, take a look at each critical step to see where you can make improvements.
-Analyse your current recruitment process and check to see if it is aligned with the goals you have set.
-Is everyone doing his or her job to ensure the recruitment process goes smoothly?
+Analyze your current recruitment process and check to see if it is aligned with the goals you have set.
+Is everyone doing their job to ensure the recruitment process goes smoothly?